gjy3035/PCC-Net/README.md

 # PCC Net: Perspective Crowd Counting via Spatial Convolutional Network
-This is an official implementaion of the paper "PCC Net" (PCC Net: Perspective Crowd Counting via Spatial Convolutional Network).
+This is an official implementaion of the paper "PCC Net" (PCC Net: Perspective Crowd Counting via Spatial Convolutional Network, completed in February 2018, accepted by TCSVT in May 2019).

 ![PCC Net.](./imgs/img0.png "pcc")